codelia00822/Practical_Assessment/README.md

 # Conversion to recursive of Floyd Warshall's Algorithm

-This assignment rewrites Floyd Warshall Alogorithm from imperative version to recursive version within Python.
+This assessment rewrites Floyd Warshall Alogorithm from imperative version to recursive version within Python.

+For more information of this assessment , see 'doc/practical_assessment.md'

 ## Quick start
 Please refer to the requirments.txt which has listed the required files to install.